nfelger/rype/readme.md

     client_to_skype = skype_service.object('/com/Skype')
     client_to_skype.introspect
     api = client_to_skype["com.Skype.API"]
-    api.Invoke("NAME ruby-skype")
+    api.Invoke("NAME rype")

-If everything is set up correctly, Skype will now ask whether "ruby-skype" should be allowed to connect.
+If everything is set up correctly, Skype will now ask whether "rype" should be allowed to connect.

 ## Usage